MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/virtual-machine-recs.md

 ## Test your workload

-Finally, we recommend you use simulation tools to test your deployment with both stress tests and real-life usage simulations.
+Finally, you should use simulation tools to test your deployment with both stress tests and real-life usage simulations.
 Make sure your system is responsive and resilient enough to meet user needs, and remember to vary the load size to avoid surprises.